-- Approval of the 2010 Internal Audit Plan. - Supervision of the resources assigned to the Internal Audit function. - Analysis of the periodic report on the prevention of occupational risks in 2009. - Analysis of the report on internal audits conducted in 2008. - Evaluation and analysis of the Company's internal rules and procedures.
-The Committee evaluated the criteria and level of compliance with the internal regulations and steps taken in 2009 and carried out a detailed review of internal policies and procedures pursuant to the Plan for review of internal regulations established above. - Review of the report verifying compliance with recommendations deriving from the reports of the internal audit function.
+- Analysis and approval of the 2011 Internal Audit Plan. - Supervision of the resources assigned to the Internal Audit function. - Analysis of the periodic report on the prevention of occupational risks in 2010. - Analysis of the report on internal audits conducted in 2009. - Review of the report verifying compliance with the recommendations under the reports of the Internal Audit function.